 Finally, a spatial evaluation of reanalysis precipitation against blended radar estimates is undertaken.
 For each spatial domain, the largest 25 rainfall events to have occurred over the 3-year period are selected based on domain-averaged daily precipitation.
-Radar precipitation, which is available as 30-minute accumulations, is aggregated to hourly to match the temporal resolution of BARRA.
+Radar precipitation, which is available as 30 min accumulations, is aggregated to hourly values to match the temporal resolution of BARRA.
 Similarly, a common spatial resolution is adopted.
-The precipitation from BARRA (~12km) is re-gridded to the resolution of the radar grid (~1.5km) using area-weighted re-gridding, which means that single BARRA precipitation estimates are distributed over 8×8 radar grid cells.
+The precipitation of the radar grid (~ 1.5 km) using area-weighted re-gridding, which means that single BARRA precipitation estimates are distributed over 8 × 8 radar grid cells.

 Different metrics have been developed for undertaking spatially variable evaluations (Ebert, 2008, 2009).
-This study adopts the FSS from Roberts and Lean (2008), as it measures the variation of skill across increasing spatial scales and hence indicates the minimum spatial scale at which the model is skilful.
+This study adopts the fractions skill score (FSS) from Roberts and Lean (2008), as it measures the variation of skill across increasing spatial scales and hence indicates the minimum spatial scale at which the model is skilful.

 The FSS metric is based on the likelihood that rainfall over a given threshold occurs somewhere within the neighbouring window of grid cells.
 A common threshold rainfall rate is selected for both the observed and modelled grid cells.
-An increasing window of size nn centred on a particular grid is selected (which yields N windows over the whole domain).
-For each window i, a fraction of grid points exceeding the threshold in observed rainfall $(p{o,i})$ and modelled rainfall $(p{m,i})$ are computed.
-Then, the FSS is calculated as:
+An increasing window of size $n \times n$ centred on a particular grid is selected (which yields N windows over the whole domain).
+For each window i, a fraction of grid points exceeding the threshold in observed rainfall ($p{o,i}$) and modelled rainfall ($p{m,i}$) are computed.
+Then, the FSS is calculated as

-$$FSS = 1 - \frac{\frac{1}{N} \sum{i=1}^{N} (p{m,i} - p{o,i})^2}{\frac{1}{N} \sum{i=1}^{N} p{m,i}^2 + \frac{1}{N} \sum{i=1}^{N} p{o,i}^2}$$ (3)
+$$FSS = 1 - \frac{\frac{1}{N} \sum{i=1}^{N} (p{m,i} - p{o,i})^2}{\frac{1}{N} \sum{i=1}^{N} p{m,i}^2 + \frac{1}{N} \sum{i=1}^{N} p{o,i}^2}.$$ (3)

 The FSS score varies between 0 and 1.
-A score of 0 represents a complete mismatch between two rainfall fields and a score of 1 represents a perfect match.
-Usually, FSS is computed for varying size of spatial windows and results are plotted as a function of window size.
-A random score (FSS{random}) is the FSS that would be achieved, on average, by a random field with the same fraction of observed events (p_o) over the domain.
-A benchmark score, a target or 'uniform' skill (FSS{uniform}), is given to a uniform field with a probability of occurrence equal to po at each grid cell (Roberts and Lean, 2008).
-FSS{uniform} is expressed as 0.5 + po/2, which is halfway between a perfect score (1) and a random score (FSS{random} = p_o).
-This FSS{uniform} can be approximated to 0.5 when p_o is small, as in the case of larger precipitation thresholds.
+A score of 0 represents a complete mismatch between two rainfall fields, and a score of 1 represents a perfect match.
+Usually, FSS is computed for varying sizes of spatial windows, and results are plotted as a function of window size.
+A random score (FSS{random}) is the FSS that would be achieved, on average, by a random field with the same fraction of observed events (p_0) over the domain.
+A benchmark score, a target or "uniform" skill (FSS{uniform}), is given to a uniform field with a probability of occurrence equal to p_0 at each grid cell (Roberts and Lean, 2008).
+FSS{uniform} is expressed as $0.5 + p_0/2$, which is halfway between a perfect score (1) and a random score (FSS{random} = p_0).
+This FSS{uniform} can be approximated to 0.5 when p_0 is small, as in the case of larger precipitation thresholds.

-- The thresholds used to calculate FSS are based on rainfall quantiles in observed and reanalysis data which are derived for each time step.
-A rainfall intensity greater than 0.2 mm h-1 is used as a threshold to define a rainy grid cell for which quantile-based thresholds are computed.
+The thresholds used to calculate FSS are based on rainfall quantiles in observed and reanalysis data which are derived for each time step.
+A rainfall intensity greater than $0.2 \,\mathrm{mm}\,\mathrm{h}^{-1}$ is used as a threshold to define a rainy grid cell for which quantile-based thresholds are computed.
 This ensures that the model and observed rainfall fields have an identical fraction of rain events for each threshold value.
-The application of quantile based thresholds aims to remove the impact of any bias in rainfall amount and focus solely on spatial accuracy of modelled precipitation (Mittermaier et al., 2013; Roberts and Lean, 2008; Skok and Roberts, 2018).
-It is worth noting that FSS metric only provides information on variation of performance with increasing spatial scale.
-The timing errors at finer temporal scales can be indirectly discerned by analysing variation of FSS - with time accumulations.
-Therefore, the FSS is evaluated at temporal aggregations of 3h and 6h.
+The application of quantile-based thresholds aims to remove the impact of any bias in rainfall amount and focus solely on spatial accuracy of modelled precipitation (Mittermaier et al., 2013; Roberts and Lean, 2008; Skok and Roberts, 2018).
+It is worth noting that the FSS metric only provides information on variation of performance with increasing spatial scale.
+The timing errors at finer temporal scales can be indirectly discerned by analysing variation of FSS with time accumulations.
+Therefore, the FSS is evaluated at temporal aggregations of 3 and 6 h.